dayne/dayne.github.com/_topics/collaboration.md

 Stop putting up artificial barriers to working with others.
 Pick and use online collaboration tools that encourage engagement and contributions.

-I've found the following to be very handy online collaboration tools:
+If you find yourself working with me you'll probably be subjected to the following tools:

 ## GitHub